Marcos Gutiérrez

-Marcos Juan Gutiérrez (born 30 November 1970) is a former Argentine goalkeeper who last played for Chilean club Deportes La Serena.
+Marcos Juan Gutiérrez (born 30 November 1970) is a former Argentine football goalkeeper who played for club in Argentina, Mexico and Chile.

+Career

+Gutiérrez stood out as a goalkeeper for Huracán in the 90s.

 One of his milestones in Chilean football was to save a penalty to Esteban Paredes, Primera División de Chile all–time top scorer.
 Likewise, in the same game, his team, Deportes La Serena, achieved a historic 4–0 victory over Chilean giants Colo-Colo.

+Personal life

+Gutiérrez is better known by his nickname Anguila (Eel).

+He was in a love relationship with the renowned actress Graciela Borges for about three years at the end of the 90s.